SAGARSURI/PixelPerfect/README.md

 ## Getting Started

 Clone the project and import in Android Studio or Visual Code to run.
+Make sure you get your API key from [here](https://unsplash.com/developers) and add it to the project.

 Libraries used:
 - [RxDart](https://pub.dev/packages/rxdart)